Riviera71/Flare-Switch/README.md

 | `ZL`    | ActionBar Accept
 | `ZR`    | ActionBar Use

+You can remap the buttons as you want in keybindings tab, but in first the Accept action and don't erase it.
+If you erase it by mistake , escape the options menu.
+For saving any options modifications validate by OK menu button.

 ## Updates

- For updates the engine, download only the NRO file.
+ For updates the engine, download only "flare.nro" file.
  Copy it in switch/flare folder on micro SD card and erase the older.

 ## Settings